toypiano/nayounkim.com/README.md

-# Gatsby Blog
+# nayounkim.com

-A code-along repo for Pro Gatsby Course(2) by LevelUpTuts.
+A repo for illustrator Nayoun Kim's website

 ## Notes